junwoopark92/PUBG-Gun-Sound-Dataset/README.md

 # BGGunSoundDataset
 This repository provides the official BGG dataset and implementation of the following paper:
-"Enemy Spotted: In-game Gun Sound Dataset for Gunshot Classification and Localization" accepted at Conference of Games (GoG) 2022.
+"Enemy Spotted: In-game Gun Sound Dataset for Gunshot Classification and Localization" accepted at IEEE Conference on Games (GoG) 2022.

 The BGG dataset is collected from the game, "PLAYERUNKNOWN'S BATTLEGROUNDS" made by Crafton, Inc. We use the in-game sounds for **non-commercial** research purposes only.